Uberspace/manual/source/database-sqlite.rst

 SQLite
 ######

 SQLite is an open-source, file based relational database.
+We provide binaries, so you can use it without installing anything.

 Versions
 ========